matthewcote/Rocket_Elevators_Controllers/README.md

 Simulations:
 Added: Residential_Controller.py - demonstration of algorithm logic using Python - runs from and prints to terminal
 Added: Residential_Controller.js - demonstration of algorithm logic using Javascript - runs from and prints to terminal
+Added: Residential_Controller.rb - demonstration of algorithm logic using Ruby - runs from and prints to terminal